-We’re excited to share that the Z-Wave Alliance is on track to fully-launch the new SDO in mid-August!
+We’re excited to share that the Z-Wave Alliance is now a fully formed SDO!

 In December 2019, Z-Wave Alliance, along with Z-Wave silicon provider Silicon Labs, announced they would open the Z-Wave network layer and communication protocol for the Z-Wave Specification and shift the role of the Alliance to that of a Standards Development Organization (SDO).
 The released specification will become a ratified multi-source wireless standard that is available to all silicon and software stack vendors for development.